macsplit/lumencode/docs/implementation-log.md

 - The project builds both the GUI (`lumencode`) and CLI (`lumencode-cli`) targets.
 - The CLI tool is fully functional, supports stateful interaction, and provides enhanced output including project summaries and symbol snippets.
 - Parsing accuracy has been significantly improved through Tree-sitter integration.
+- The GUI now includes a lower source pane with internal syntax coloring and lightweight diagnostics.
+- The repository no longer tracks `build/` outputs.

 Known runtime/UI problems:

-- repeated QML `TypeError` failures in the detail pane
-- undefined/object conversion errors
-- some bindings assume sections exist when they do not
 - some output remains noisy or underwhelming on real projects
 - HTML/CSS class comparison can still be noisy on complex HTML documents
-- The UI is functional but underpowered; it does not yet justify itself as a serious structural explorer.
-- There is currently no embedded source pane, which limits inspection usefulness significantly.
+- highlighting is intentionally lightweight and not yet language-complete
+- diagnostics are conservative and not equivalent to a full linter
+- some lower-pane context sources are still not wired

 Important product-direction notes for next time:

 - the app needs a stabilization pass before more ambitious features
-- the next major usability improvement should be a bottom pane for syntax-highlighted, line-focused source snippets
+- the next major usability improvement should be broader lower-pane context wiring and better diagnostics/highlighting
 - Node/CommonJS structure support exists but needs refinement to become genuinely useful
 - documentation now reflects the current project direction instead of the original bootstrap brief